olabisi09/olabisi09/README.md

 - My own component library
 - Contributing to open-source React projects
-- Building a portfolio website to showcase my work

 ## 🌱 What I’m currently learning
-- Next.js
 - More data structures and algorithms
 - Confidence 😊